cloudfoundry-incubator/kubecf/doc/stacks.md

 * There must be a release for that stack with the same name as the stack.
 This is the rootfs.
 Every other release must define a buildpack, either via the implicit name rules with prefix/suffix removal, or via a `buildpack` property.

-* The rootfs must have a job called `$STACK-rootfs-setup` similar to [cflinuxfs3-release/pre-start at main · cloudfoundry/cflinuxfs3-release](https://github.com/cloudfoundry/cflinuxfs3-release/blob/main/jobs/cflinuxfs3-rootfs-setup/templates/pre-start).
+* The rootfs must have a job called `$STACK-rootfs-setup` similar to [cflinuxfs3-release's cflinuxfs3-rootfs-setup](https://github.com/cloudfoundry/cflinuxfs3-release/blob/b47ca31/jobs/cflinuxfs3-rootfs-setup/templates/pre-start).

     In particular it need to include these lines, which kubecf needs to modify to work correctly:

     ```
     ROOTFS_DIR=$ROOTFS_PACKAGE/rootfs
     ROOTFS_TAR=$ROOTFS_PACKAGE/rootfs.tar
     ```

-* Each buildpack release must store the buildpack as the only ZIP file inside a directory with the name `$SHORTNAME-buildpack-$STACKNAME`, e.g. `ruby-buildpack-cflinuxfs3`.
+* Each buildpack release must store the buildpack as the only ZIP file inside a directory with the name `$SHORTNAME-buildpack-$STACK`, e.g. `/var/vcap/packages/ruby-buildpack-cflinuxfs3/something.zip`.